-It was after leaving Vivitar as in-house photographer, apprenticing with more seasoned photographers, and ten years of freelance commercial photography, when James (Schot) began, in 1987, illuminating for his photographic art.
+It was there in 1987 when James (Schot) began illuminating for his photographic art.
 By then he had the itch and also enough photographic wherewithal to take that step.

 In this overall stage shot, he did cut out cardboard people to fill out some of the seats, although there wasn’t sufficient ambient light to get the “audience” effect.

 This initial quick foray in photographic art is called the Cabaret Series.
 It is essentially a shadow play, keeping in mind how vital shadows are in creating depth, shape, dimensionality, and interest.
 The setting is the Capawock Theater on Martha’s Vineyard, the oldest in operation since opening in 1913.

 What followed was a far more challenging undertaking…